 - Provide information to retailers.
 Collectives must notify retailers that they are registered with the Department, and inform retailers of their participating manufacturers.
 If written information regarding the collective electronic waste acceptance program is not included in its participating manufacturers' product manuals for CEE, then the collective must also provide information on their program to retailers for distribution to consumers purchasing CEE of their participating manufacturers'.

 - Maintain records.
-A collective shall maintain records demonstrating compliance with the New York State Electronic Equipment Recycling and Reuse Act, and make them available for audit and inspection by the Department for a period of three years.
+A collective must maintain records demonstrating compliance with the New York State Electronic Equipment Recycling and Reuse Act, and make them available for audit and inspection by the Department for a period of three years.